apache/bahir/sql-cloudant/README.md

 ###  Configuration on Cloudant Receiver for Spark Streaming

-You can set the following configurations at stream Receiver level, besides overriding any SparkConf configuration.
+Besides overriding any SparkConf configuration, you can also set the following configurations at stream Receiver level

 Name | Default | Meaning
 --- |:---:| ---